The Four Preps: Later careers

 Belland continued writing songs for other singers, as well as writing television show scripts, eventually becoming a network executive.
 Belland was a producer on several game shows in the 1970s for Ralph Edwards Productions.
-Cobb became a record producer and sound engineer.
-He composed and produced the top-twenty hit, "Dirty Water" for The Standells in 1966 with Cobb; "Every Little Bit Hurts " for Brenda Holloway; "Tainted Love" for Gloria Jones, which became a worldwide hit for Soft Cell in 1982.
+Cobb became a record producer and sound engineer; he composed and produced the top-twenty hit, "Dirty Water" for The Standells in 1966; "Every Little Bit Hurts" for Brenda Holloway in 1964; and "Tainted Love" for Gloria Jones also in 1964, which became a worldwide hit for Soft Cell in 1982.
 Somerville went into television acting and providing voice-overs.
 Larson became a television producer/writer/director, creating Battlestar Galactica, Knight Rider and variety television series; he and Somerville would reunite to collaborate on the song "Unknown Stuntman," the theme song to another one of Larson's TV series, The Fall Guy.
 Ingram became a commodities broker.
 Clarke became a music teacher at Glendora High School.
 Don Clarke was a music director at Mark Keppel High School, Alhambra, California, from 1965 to 1967.

 In the 1980s, Belland, Cobb, Somerville, and Jim Pike (formerly of the Lettermen) eventually formed a new "Four Preps" group and went on to perform.
 Jim Yester, formerly of The Association, replaced Pike in 1993, and the group became the "New Four Preps".

 In March 1999, Ingram died of a heart attack; Cobb died of leukemia in Honolulu, Hawaii later the same year.

 Yester, Belland and Somerville then recorded and toured for a short time as “Triple Gold – The Three Tenors of Pop” and then moved on to pursue individual opportunities.
 In 2004 PBS asked Bruce to put together a one shot version of the Four Preps for “Magic Moments”, a PBS Special saluting the hit makers of the 1950s.
 Bruce, Glen Larson, Jim Yester and David Somerville performed on that show as The Four Preps and the program has become one of Public television's biggest fund raisers.
 Somerville died on July 14, 2015.

 Belland's daughters, Tracey Bryn Belland and Melissa Brooke Belland, followed in their father's footsteps as singers, forming a group named Voice of the Beehive.